rhm/VM-Patterns-Samples/README.md

 # VM Patterns Samples

 This repository contains the code that I wrote to support a talk I gave a private coders conference titled "Virtual Machines as a pattern for implementing designable gameplay systems".
-Yes, that is a lot title for a talk.
+Yes, that is a long title for a talk.

 Anyway, as promised at the talk, this repository contains a Visual Studio 2013 solution with three projects: